oxeg/JavaInteractive/src/main/java/dev/oxeg/fileseparator/README.md

 #### Middle level
 - Everything from **Junior level**
-- Reading original file and writing output files should be done in separate threads
+- Reading original file and writing output files should be done in different threads

 ### Senior level
 - Everything from **Middle level**
-- Original file can be bigger than heap size
+- Original file size can be bigger than heap size